developingAlex/instarails/README.md

     end
     ```

-    How did we know that we would have the param photo_id provided for us if we didn't know the convention?
+    How did we know that we would have the param photo_id provided for us if we
+    didn't know the convention?

+    We can check the routes! `rails routes` produces output and in the URI
+    pattern for new comment we can see
+    `/photos/:photo_id/comments/new(.:format)` so that tells us that the param
+    for the photo is called photo_id.

-    If we visited our site at this path (assuming you are signed in and have at least one photo uploaded) `http://localhost:3000/photos/1/comments` then we can see an error page as a result of trying to refer to @photo without it being defined,
+    Additionally if we visited our site at this path (assuming you are signed
+    in and have at least one photo uploaded)
+    `http://localhost:3000/photos/1/comments` then we can see an error page as
+    a result of trying to refer to @photo without it being defined,

     ![photo_id parameter shown in error message](/readme-assets/comments-path-photo-id.png)